pombredanne/scsc/README.md

 ## Usage

+All web services are using a self-signed SSL certificate.
+You have to confirm the security exception in your browser.

 ### BitTorrent Sync and WebDAV

-BitTorrent Sync is available at [btsync.scsc](http://btsync.scsc).
+BitTorrent Sync is available at [btsync.scsc](https://btsync.scsc).
 Use the folder /data/files for syncing.
-This is the folder that's available through WebDAV at [dav.scsc](http://dav.scsc).
+This is the folder that's available through WebDAV at [dav.scsc](https://dav.scsc).

 ### Firefox Sync